awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-manage.md

 Use the Amazon Pinpoint console to enable the SMS channel and manage SMS settings, such as your default message type \(transactional or promotional\) and your monthly spending quota\.

-To update your SMS settings, use the **SMS settings** page\.
+To update your SMS settings, use the **SMS and voice settings** page\.
 For more information, see [SMS and Voice Settings](settings-sms.md)\.

 Before you can use Amazon Pinpoint to send SMS messages, you must enable the SMS channel for one or more projects\.
-To create a new project with SMS support, see [Setting up the Amazon Pinpoint SMS Channel](channels-sms-setup.md)\.
+To create a new project with SMS support, see [Setting Up the Amazon Pinpoint SMS Channel](channels-sms-setup.md)\.
 To enable the SMS channel in an existing project, complete the following steps:

 **To enable the SMS channel for a project**